pilot2254/pilot2254.github.io/content/blog/unlisted/how-to-start-game-hacking.md

 **Don't start with mobile games.** Rooting your phone, installing Game Guardian, only to find out that most mobile games are server-side or protected - it's not worth it.
 Mobile game hacking is its own beast.
 Don't touch it as a beginner or even intermediate.

 **Don't pay for "cheat development courses."** Most are overpriced garbage.
-The free resources (YouTube, UnknownCheats, GuidedHacking's free content) are more than enough.
+The free resources (YouTube, [UnknownCheats](http://unknowncheats.me/), [GuidedHacking's free content](https://www.youtube.com/@GuidedHacking/videos)) are more than enough.

 **Don't use public cheats in online games.** You will get banned.
 Public cheats are detected within days.
 If you want to cheat in online games (which I don't recommend), make your own private cheat.

 **Don't skip the fundamentals.** You can't just download a source code paste, compile it, and understand what you're doing.
 Learn Cheat Engine first.
 Understand memory.
 Then move forward.

+**Don't Use AI for Reverse Engineering** You need to learn this yourself.
+Read tutorials, watch videos, ask humans on forums (like [UnknownCheats](http://unknowncheats.me/)), but don't rely on AI.

 ## Advice from Someone More Experienced

-I asked TheCruZ (creator of kdmapper, experienced in cheat development and kernel stuff) for advice when I was starting.
+I asked [TheCruZ](https://github.com/TheCruZ) (creator of [kdmapper](https://github.com/TheCruZ/kdmapper), experienced in cheat development and kernel stuff) for advice when I was starting.
 Here's what he told me:

 **Start with games you actually like.** Motivation comes from working on something you care about.
 If you hate the game, you won't stay motivated when things get hard.